hendriks73/tempo-cnn/README.rst

 loaded once, this method of processing is much faster than individual program starts.

 To increase accuracy for greater than integer-precision, you may want to enable quadratic interpolation.
 You can do so by setting the ``--interpolate`` flag.
-Obviously, this only makes sense for tracks that with a very stable tempo:
+Obviously, this only makes sense for tracks with a very stable tempo:

 .. code-block:: console